moinuddin14/GrafanaAlloyDemos/logs/README.md

     - Access Grafana at http://localhost:3000 (admin/admin), add Loki datasource at http://loki:3100 this is to add in the Grafana Data Source
     - To verify `loki` is working `curl http://localhost:3100/ready` and/or `curl http://localhost:3100/metrics | head -20` or even without curl on the browser
+    - User Interface of `alloy` is available at `http://localhost:12345/`, you can change this default port if required

 2. Configure Alloy for macOS Service Logs in config.alloy file